-There is evidence of ongoing Zika virus transmission in Bangladesh.
+There is currently no evidence of ongoing Zika Virus transmission in Bangladesh, but risk may exist.

 All travellers should take meticulous anti-mosquito bite measures during the daytime.
-Pregnant travellers should postpone travel to this country.
+Pregnant travellers should consult their healthcare practitioner for additional guidance.

 Zika Virus infection is caused by the Zika Virus (ZIKV) belonging to the Flaviviridae family.
 The virus is primarily transmitted by infected daytime biting female Aedes aegypti and Aedes albopictus mosquitoes which are typically active from dawn to dusk.
 There is evidence that Zika Virus is also transmitted by other mosquitoes belonging to the Aedes genus.